swiftlang/swift-evolution/proposals/NNNN-async-stream-continuation-hashable-conformance.md

 }
 ```

-Without `Hashable` conformance, continuation needs to be associated with an artificial identifier,
+Without a `Hashable` conformance, each continuation needs to be associated with an artificial identifier,
 e.g. object identity by wrapping each continuation in a class:

 ```swift